-BIC MAC is a golden opportunity to work with the GSA, make a mark in the government marketplace, and take your business to the next level.
-Our teams closely monitor contract vehicles such as GSA BIC MAC and track all their latest developments.
+OASIS+ is a golden opportunity to work with the GSA, make a mark in the government marketplace, and take your business to the next level.
+Our teams closely monitor contract vehicles such as GSA’s OASIS+ and track all their latest developments.

 Bidding for large-scale contract vehicles such as these entails a lot of administrative and resource-intensive exercises for small businesses. iQuasar can help you prepare and guide you through the process of developing a winning proposal. iQuasar supports Small Businesses in bidding for contract vehicles, including GSA MAS, OASIS, Polaris, GSA FSS, Alliant SB, 8(a) STARS, HCaTS, Navy SEAPORT-E, CATS+, MOBIS, RMAS, other GWACs, and NIH CIO-SP4.
 Our team of experts will manage the entire process by helping you assess your eligibility, increase your readiness levels, prepare a proposal development strategy tailored to your firm’s unique requirements, and create a high-quality and compliant proposal response to help you win.